keskival/king-algorithm-manifesto/README.md

 In a large language model we can tell what the emulated agent observes by text prompts.
 These are inputs to the virtual system, and the observations of the agent.
 Similarly the outputs of the virtual system are what the large language model describes as actions of the emulated agent.

 For deep Transformer model meta-learning reinforcement learning models the above is even simpler, because there we already have defined observations and actions of the individual agents playing the game.
+A special form of observation is the feedback of the task performance, which in reinforcement learning is called "reward".

 Now we know what we are playing with; but how to model the kernel algorithm?
 Let's use AI!